|Height: 6.04||Born: Palo Alto, CA|

 Calgary signed Fuller as a free agent on Sept.
 14, 2013.
 He signed with the National Football League’s Miami Dolphins as an undrafted free agent on May 4, 2012.
 He was waived on Sept.
 1, 2012, but joined the Dolphins’ practice roster the following day.

-(Calgary) Fuller has started 12 games and has 45 catches for 601 yards and three touchdowns and a two-point convert.
+(Calgary) Fuller started 14 games and had 47 catches for 619 yards and three touchdowns and a two-point convert.
 He was the team's leading receiver in Game 1 with nine catches for 148 yards and was named a CFL player of the week.
 Fuller also led the team in receiving in Week 12.
-He was on the reserve list for Game 2 due to injury.
+He was on the reserve list for Game 2 due to injury and the one-game injury list for the last three games of the regular season and playoffs.

 (Calgary) Fuller started eight games and had 29 catches for 378 yards and five touchdowns.
 He scored his first two CFL touchdowns on July 12 against Toronto.
 He was placed on the six-game injury list after dislocating his shoulder in Game 7.
 He returned to the lineup on Oct.
 3 but suffered a season-ending knee injury and was again placed on the six-game injury list for the remainder of the season.